Acoustic resonance spectroscopy

 Acoustic resonance spectroscopy (ARS) is a method of spectroscopy in the acoustic region, primarily the sonic and ultrasonic regions.
 ARS is typically much more rapid than HPLC and NIR.
-It is non destructive and requires no sample preparation as the sampling waveguide can simply be pushed into a sample powder/liquid or in contact with a solid sample.
+It is non destructive and requires no sample preparation, as the sampling waveguide can simply be pushed into a sample powder/liquid or in contact with a solid sample.

-To date, the AR spectrometer has successfully differentiated and quantified sample analytes in various forms; (tablets, powders, and liquids).
+To date, the AR spectrometer has successfully differentiated and quantified sample analytes in various forms, namely tablets, powders, and liquids.
 It has been used to measure and monitor the progression of chemical reactions, such as the setting and hardening of concrete from cement paste to solid.
 Acoustic spectrometry has also been used to measure the volume fraction of colloids in a dispersion medium, as well as for the investigation of physical properties of colloidal dispersions, such as aggregation and particle size distribution.
 Typically, these experiments are carried out with sinusoidal excitation signals and the experimental observation of signal attenuation.
 From a comparison of theoretical attenuation to experimental observation, the particle size distribution and aggregation phenomena are inferred.